 Currently, we have following major research fields in our institute:

-Using our unique tissue clearing approach paired with AI deep learning algorithms we have examined the nervous system in several studies:
+Using our unique tissue clearing approach paired with AI deep learning algorithms we map mouse and human organs at the cellular level:

 - Studying the role of skull-meninges connections (Cai…Ertürk, 2019, Nature Neuroscience) and exploring their potential as a route to deliver drugs into the brain